ruby/rdoc/RI.md

 = Includes:
 Enumerable (from ruby core)
 ```

-Despite the message ("Enter ...."), `ri` does not enter its interactive mode.

 `ri` also responds in static mode when certain options are given,
 even when no _name_ is given;